front-commerce/developers.front-commerce.com/source/docs/prismic/expose-content.md

 #### Define the schema

 Let's assume you have created a Custom Type _FAQ_ which identifier is `faq`.
-This Custom Type has two fields:
+This Custom Type has three fields:

 * `question` of type Key Text
 * `answer` of type Rich Text
+* `link` of type Link

 Like in the previous example, we can model the corresponding GraphQL type after the Custom Type and in this case we add a root query to retrieve a list of FAQ with a basic pagination and search capability: